canpoyrazoglu/GPUImage/README.md

-A fork that fixes image processing pipeline by using the code from @magicboker's comment at: https://github.com/BradLarson/GPUImage/issues/2390
+A fork that fixes image processing pipeline by using the code from @magicboker's comment at: https://github.com/BradLarson/GPUImage/issues/2390 in addition to some of the code from other sources and some from my coworkers.
+I'm putting it here just for ease of dependency installation.

 # GPUImage #